loveencounterflow/intersock/README.md

 facilitate communication and remote procedure calls (RPC) between browser and server

-## Elementary Conversations
+## Elementary Exchanges (EXes)

 * In contrast to (classical) HTTP(S) (where each elementary conversation has to be initiated by the client), WebSocket communication is normally bidirectional (both client and server can send messages) but not conversational (there's no built-in mechanism to deal with request / response patterns).
-InterSock implements this capability so remote procedure calls (RPC) with results becomes possible.
+InterSock implements this capability to enable remote procedure calls (RPCs) with results.

 * An elementary conversation always consists of one 🠉request together with its corresponding 🠋response.